3 Maja Street, Bydgoszcz: Main edifices

 The house, at then 2 Hempelstraße, was first owned by a rentier, Leopold von Wedell.
 In the early 1880s, Rudolf Stawiß, working in a transport firm, took it over.
-Lastly, Richard Reimer, a metal construction specialist, purchased the house at the eve of the 20th century and kept it until the oubreak of WWII.
+Lastly, Richard Reimer, a metal construction specialist, purchased the house at the eve of the 20th century and kept it until the outbreak of WWII.

 The building displays a classical architecture, with a wall gable onto the street.
 On its right side, the edifice keeps an original wrought iron fencing.